End Short Prison Sentences

 Short Prison Sentences

-Nacro believe that ending short prison sentences, meaning custodial sentences of 12 months or less would only be used as a last resort, would not only free up prison spaces but reduce reoffending.
+Restricting the use of short prison sentences, meaning prison sentences of 12 months or less would only be used as a last resort, would not only free up prison spaces but also reduce reoffending.

-As of June 2024 2,814 people (men and women included) were in prison on sentences less than or equal to 12 months, often for non-violent crime.
-When released these people have a proven reoffending rate of 55%, much higher than an equivalent community sentence.
+As of June 2024, nearly 3000 people were in prison on sentences of 12 months or less, often for non-violent crime.
+When released people who have been on a short prison sentence have a proven reoffending rate of 55%, much higher than those who have been on an equivalent community sentence which is 33%.

 Play video